iheteroclite/BlackJack/blackjack/README.md

     - This will output either errors (with codes in red), and an error count, or will output `0` (which means there are no errors)
     - The config file `config.flake8` has per-file ignores, and these are commented to show reasoning

+### Test Documentation
+- Full test documentation list with justification for the test cases is available in the Documentation folder.

 ### Potential Extentions